 Why are my Strawberry Sundae hydrangeas white?

-This is normal, there is nothing wrong with your plant—the flowers of this cultivar start out as creamy white and turn strawberry red to pink in the late summer.
+This is normal.
+The flowers of this cultivar start out as creamy white and turn strawberry red to pink in the late summer.

 -